Katzeee/Notes/about-programing/c-cpp/cmake-learning.md

 set (CMAKE_BUILD_TYPE Release)
 ```

-Writing by the first way is normal, as if user set `Debug` manually, we will not cover his settings.
+Writing by the first way is common, as if user set `Debug` manually, we will not cover his settings.

 ### `project()`